marcbaetica/RESTful-Producer-Consumer/README.md

 # RESTful Producer-Consumer Apps

-Our API will:
+Our API does the following:

-- Handle CRUD for an item (we’re going to use superheroes)
+- Handles CRUD for an item (we’re going to use superheroes)
-- Have a standard URL (http://example.com/api/superheroes and http://example.com/api/superheroes/:superhero_id)
+- Has a standard RESTful URL (http://example.com/api/superheroes and http://example.com/api/superheroes/:superhero_id)
-- Use the proper HTTP verbs to make it RESTful (GET, POST, PUT, and DELETE)
+- Uses the proper HTTP verbs to make it RESTful (GET, POST, PUT, and DELETE)
-- Return JSON data (since we are using node)
+- Returns JSON data (since we are using node)
-- Log all requests to the console
+- Logs all requests to the console

-This API will in turn be consumed by a client GUI running AngularJS which will be provided or any other method the user wishes to entail (eg: POSTMAN, CURL, or their own browser application capable of consuming RESTful services)
+This API in turn is consumed by a client GUI running the provided AngularJS or by any other method the user wishes to entail (eg: POSTMAN, CURL, or their own browser application capable of consuming RESTful services)

 # FOLDER STRUCTURE: